Skip to main content

 Use the built-in error hierarchy for consistent error handling across interfaces:

-from definable.interfaces import (
+from definable.agent.interface import (

 InterfaceError, # Base — general interface failure